devannayak/Student-Marks-Analyzer-in-R/README.md

 # Student-Marks-Analyzer-in-R
-A A menu-driven R program to analyze student marks with totals, averages, pass/fail, topper detection, graphs, and CSV export.
+A menu-driven R program to analyze student marks with totals, averages, pass/fail, topper detection, graphs, and CSV export.

 ## ✨ Features
 - Dynamic input of students and subjects